Serapieum-of-alex/Digital-Earth/docs/plotarray.rst

 -----------

-if you have points that you want to display in the map you can read it into a dataframe in condition that it has two columns "x", "y" which are the coordinates of the points of theand they have to be in the same coordinate system as the raster
+if you have points that you want to display in the map you can read it into a dataframe in condition that it has two columns "x", "y" which are the coordinates of the points of theand they have to be in the same coordinate system as the raster.

 - read the points